Monash University: Sports and athletics

 Each campus has a range of sporting facilities used by students and staff, including football, cricket, hockey, soccer, rugby and baseball fields; tennis, squash and badminton courts; gyms and swimming pools.
 The university also had an alpine lodge at Mount Buller until the end of 2011.

-Monash's sporting teams compete in a range of local and national competitions.
-Monash sends the largest number of students of any Australian university to the Australian University Games, in which it was Overall Champion in 2008 and 2009.
+Monash's sporting teams compete in a range of local and national competitions, with the largest number of students of any Australian university playing in to the Australian University Games.
+The school won the AUG in 2008 and 2009.

 Facilities at Monash are often used by a range of professional sporting teams.
 For example, the Australia national association football team, the Socceroos, used the Clayton campus and trained on-site in South Africa for the 2010 FIFA World Cup.

 Halls and colleges

 Residential halls

 Monash Residential Services (MRS) is responsible for co-ordinating the operation of on-campus halls of residence.
 MRS manages a variety of facilities on campus at Clayton and Peninsula: